cs2113-s23/cs2113-s23.github.io/j-units/J1-Inheritance.md

 }
 ```

-But, that is entirely unsatisfying because we are actually dequeing and enqueing when what we really want to do is to write the following version.
+But, that is entirely unsatisfying because we are actually dequeing and enqueing (and so it's not peeking really because it puts the item at the end of the queue rather than leaving it at the start) when what we really want to do is to write the following version.

 ```java
 public class PeekaCountingQueue extends CountingQueue {